 Most drought criteria employ a measure of the absence of rainfall, but some incorporate mean temperature, soil water and crop parameters, evaporation and other climatic indices.
 For many applications river flow, which integrates the wide range of hydrometeorological processes operating throughout a catchment, is the most appropriate drought index.
 Accumulated runoff deficiencies or n-day minimum flows find very wide application in assessments of drought severity but their interpretation needs to be undertaken with care due to the impact of artificial influences, on low flow especially, in many UK rivers.

-The National Hydrological Monitoring Programme has produced a range of publications which examine the science of droughts in the UK and in Europe.
+The National Hydrological Monitoring Programme (NHMP), run by the Centre for Ecology & Hydrology, has produced a range of publications which examine the science of droughts in the UK and in Europe.

-For an analysis of major historical droughts since 1800 in England and Wales, which also considers the impacts of these events, see this paper in the journal Weather (free access).
+For an analysis of major historical droughts from 1800 to 2006 in England and Wales, which also considers the impacts of these events, see this paper in the journal Weather (free access).

-For a recent characterisation of historical droughts on a European scale, using indicators of both rainfall and river flows, see this reference (requires subscription).
-A poster summarising this work is also available to download for free here.
+For a recent characterisation of historical droughts on a European scale, using indicators of both rainfall and river flows, see this poster summarising this work.

 The NHMP has also produced reports which document the severity of drought events of the last 40 years, in terms of rainfall, river flows and groundwater levels.
-These reports also provide an overview of the impacts of these events.
-These reports can be downloaded from the NHMP reports page.
-Reports can be downloaded for the following drought events: 1975 - 76; 1984; 1988 - 1992; 2003; 2004 - 2006.
+These reports also provide an overview of the impacts of these events and can be downloaded from the NHMP reports page.
+Reports can be downloaded for the following drought events: 1975-76; 1984; 1988-1992; 2003; 2004-2006, 2010-2012.